stephaniehicks/learnPython/pages/dictionaries.md

 ---
 {% include JB/setup %}

-A dictionary is a more general version of a [list](list.html) because the index does not have to be an integer.
-A dictionary is made up a set of **keys** and **values** where there is a mapping between a given key and its corresponding value.
-The Python built-in function `dict()` will define a new dictionary with no items in it.
+A dictionary is a more general version of a [list](list.html) because the index does not necessarily have to be an integer.
+A dictionary is defined by a set of *case-sensitive* **unordered** items (pairs of **keys** and **values**) where there is a mapping between a given key and its corresponding value.
+There is no order among the items in a dictionary.
+To define a new dictionary, use the Python built-in function `dict()` or empty curly braces:

 >	names = dict()
+>	names = {}
 >	print names

-which will return an empty set of curly brackets representing an empty dictionary.
+The second line will return an empty set of curly brackets representing an empty dictionary.

 The function `len()` can be used to calculate the number **items** (i.e. key-value pairs) in a dictionary.

 >	len(names)

-**Note**: The keys in a dictionary must be immutable.
-Therefore, items such as lists (which are mutable) cannot be keys in a dictionary, but lists can be values in a dictionary.
+**Note about dictionary keys**: Though the keys (or indices for a dictionary) can be values other than integers, the keys must be immutable.
+Keys can be strings, integers or [tuples](tuples.html) which is discussed in the next section.
+Items such as lists (which are mutable) cannot be used as keys in a dictionary, but lists can be values in a dictionary.
 The reason is because a dictionary is implemented using a *hashtable* and the keys must be *hashable*.

+**Note about dictionary values**: Dictionaries values can be any type (strings, integers, other objects, or even other dictionaries).

 ## Dictionary operators
 The operators + and * **do not** work on dictionaries.